FavourTy/smart_/mini_project_1/README.md

 # BMI Calculator Flutter app

-A simple and intutive BMI Calculator built with flutter This app allows users to calculate their Body Mass Index(BMI) based on their weight and height and provides a BMI category(e.g Underweight, Normal weight, Overweight and obesity).
+A simple and intutive BMI Calculator built with flutter.
+This app allows users to calculate their Body Mass Index(BMI) based on their weight and height and provides a BMI category(e.g Underweight, Normal weight, Overweight and obesity).

 ## Features ✨
 - Input weight (kg) and height (m) to calculate BMI.